Mauznemo/SmartifyOS-Installer/README.md

   4. Select Language and Keyboard Layout
   5. Select Internet device (LAN Recommended)
   6. Name the system
-  7. Set the root password (maybe dont set to auto install sudo??)
+  7. Set **NO** root password (this will install sudo and add your new user to sudoers)
   8. Select time zone
   9. Select "Guided - use entire disk"
   10. Select the drive to install the system on
   11. Select "All files in one partition"
   12. Then "Finish partitioning and write changes to disk" and "Yes"